Another in my Japan updating series – a fresh look at stories I wrote early in 2021 when I began this blog.

-Away from the hotels, cafes offer ‘breakfast sets’.
+Away from the hotels, there are usually plenty of cafes that offer ‘breakfast sets’.
 The cafes will have details of their ‘breakfast sets’ on their doors or windows, complete with pictures.
 Very easy to understand.
 These won’t break the bank.
 Usually a set will cost under $10, including a drink.
 Sometimes even ‘endless’ drinks are offered as part of a breakfast set.

 You will find more than a thousand American Starbucks cafes in Japan.
-I prefer Japanese cafes – individually run cafes or even chains such as Excelsior which has shops throughout the country for simple food.
+They are not a favourite of mine.
+I prefer Japanese cafes – individually run cafes or even chains such as Excelsior which has shops throughout metropolitan areas in Japan for simple food.

 My breakfast favourite is a coffee with a danish or croissant – I’m a light early morning eater.
 This costs around $A5.
-My hubby usually goes for an egg on toast, coffee or an orange juice, and a side salad.
-Japan serves simple green salads as a side dish a lot with most meals, including breakfast.
+My hubby usually goes for a fried or scrambled egg on toast, coffee or an orange juice, and a side salad – about $10.
+Japan serves simple green salads as a side dish a lot with most ‘set’ meals, including breakfast.
 Toast is usually made from thick white bread.
 I haven’t seen much bacon offered in cafe breakfast sets, though often there is a small piece of ham with egg sets.